ajleite/DeepGazeZero/README.md

 ### Included Trained Parameters

 I have included `params.npy`, which is a feature weighting I fitted to half of Judd's dataset for 10 epochs, and `params_standardize.npy`, a variant feature weighting optimized for standardized feature activity maps, which may be enabled by modifying `model.py`.
 (This is the approach taken in Deep Gaze I.)

+### Web Demo

+To see an illustrative demo of the model on an image of your choice or on your webcam data, visit [https://ajleite.github.io/DeepGazeZero].